cla-bit/PayStackEase/docs/source/acharges.rst

 Async Charge Module
 =========================

-.. :py:currentmodule:: paystackease.async_apis.acharges

-Wrapper for Asynchronous Paystack Charges API.
+This wrapper class facilitates asynchronous interaction with Paystack Charges API.
 The Charge API allows you to configure payment channel of your choice when initiating a payment.

 To access the Charges API methods, you need to call the ``charges`` instance method from ``AsyncPayStackBase``.